Chromatin: Nucleosomes and beads-on-a-string

-30-nanometer chromatin fiber
+30-nm chromatin fiber in mitosis

-With addition of H1, the beads-on-a-string structure in turn coils into a 30 nm diameter helical structure known as the 30 nm fibre or filament.
+With addition of H1, during mitosis the beads-on-a-string structure can coil into a 30 nm-diameter helical structure known as the 30 nm fibre or filament.
 The precise structure of the chromatin fiber in the cell is not known in detail.

 This level of chromatin structure is thought to be the form of heterochromatin, which contains mostly transcriptionally silent genes.
 Electron microscopy studies have demonstrated that the 30 nm fiber is highly dynamic such that it unfolds into a 10 nm fiber beads-on-a-string structure when transversed by an RNA polymerase engaged in transcription.

 The existing models commonly accept that the nucleosomes lie perpendicular to the axis of the fibre, with linker histones arranged internally.

 A stable 30 nm fibre relies on the regular positioning of nucleosomes along DNA.
 Linker DNA is relatively resistant to bending and rotation.
 This makes the length of linker DNA critical to the stability of the fibre, requiring nucleosomes to be separated by lengths that permit rotation and folding into the required orientation without excessive stress to the DNA.